 In April 2019, the System refunded the 2017 BAPCC Loan through the issuance of the 2019 Series A Bonds.
 On March 30, 2017, the System's Board of Directors approved a partial refunding and refinancing of the 2007 Series A Bonds with the 2017 BAPCC Direct Bank Loan in the approximate amount of \$101.3 million.
-Principal will be paid annually beginning April 2021 and is set to mature April 2032.
+Principal was to be paid annually beginning April 2021 and was set to mature April 2032.
 Monthly interest payments are variable based on 67% LIBOR plus 70 basis points.
 Issuance costs were paid with internal funds.
 The refinancing resulted in a gain of approximately \$2.4 million attributed to the derecognition of the 2007 Series A bonds-related premiums.
 Bonds-related premiums and the estimated economic gain (the difference between the present value of the old and new debt service payments) was approximately \$17.6 million.
+The 2017 BAPCC Loan was fully refunded in the year ended September 30, 2019.